Parametrising wakes for oceanographic models

 Funding

-The CDT is funded by the EPSRC, allowing us to provide scholarships that cover fees plus a stipend set at the UKRI nationally agreed rates, £19,237 per annum at 2024/25 rates (subject to progress).
+The CDT is funded by the EPSRC, allowing us to provide scholarships that cover fees plus a stipend set at the UKRI nationally agreed rates.
+These are currently circa £19,795 per annum at 2025/26 rates and will increase in line with the EPSRC guidelines for the subsequent years (subject to progress).

 Eligibility

-Our funded Doctoral Scholarships are available to UK Students.
-In addition, we have a number of Scholarships that are open to International Students.
-Research council funding for postgraduate research has residence requirements.
+Research Council funding for postgraduate research has residence requirements.
+Our CDT scholarships are available to Home (UK) Students.
 To be considered a Home student, and therefore eligible for a full award, a student must have no restrictions on how long they can stay in the UK and have been ordinarily resident in the UK for at least 3 years prior to the start of the scholarship (with some further constraint regarding residence for education).
 For full eligibility information, please refer to the EPSRC website.

-How to Apply
+How to apply

 Please note, you may only apply for ONE project offered through the EPSRC CDT in Offshore Wind Energy Sustainability and Resilience.

-Applications for this project are made via the University of Hull admissions system.
-If you have not applied with the University of Hull before, you will need to set up an account to enable you to track the progress of your application and upload supporting documents.
+Applications are made via the Loughborough University admissions system.
+If you have not applied to Loughborough University before, you will need to set up an account to enable you to track the progress of your application and upload supporting documents.

 With your application, you need to upload copies of the following supporting evidence: